 We have traveled over 4000 km of Silk Road China with buses & bullet train.
 In my blog (click above) you will find things you need to know before traveling to Silk Road China, what to expect and preparation, including food, weather, toilets facilities, hotel, transport and tour guides.

 Zhangye LV Zhou Holiday Hotel is newly opened in 2015, so the hotel is still very new.
 Outside the hotel, there are many restaurants and supermarkets, so it is very convenient if you are looking for something to eat.
-The hotel room is spacious and equipped with beautiful wooden carved lacquer furniture, the toilet and shower are separated with glass door which make the bathroom very neat.
+The hotel room is spacious and equipped with beautiful wooden carved lacquer furniture, the toilet and shower are separated with a glass door which makes the bathroom very neat.
 Overall I am happy with my stay in Zhangye LV Zhou Holiday Hotel.

 Zhangye city/张掖 is one of the important city marked along Silk Road China.
 It is located geographically at the crossroad of Silk Road, middle of Hexi corridor.
-It is a famous commercial port on the ancient Silk Road and one of the biggest internatinal trade market.
+It is a famous commercial port on the ancient Silk Road and one of the biggest international trade market.
 Marco Polo stayed in Zhangye for about one year.

 The temple is called Dafo/Big Buddha because inside the temple there is a sleeping Buddha which is also the largest in Asia built around 1100 in wooden frame and clay outside.

 Another important landmark in Silk Road China is Jiayuguan Fort, also known as Jiayuguan Great Wall.
 It is considered to be the ending point of the great wall.
-Many foreign tourist did not know about Jiayuguan Great Wall compare to famous Beijing Great Wall.
+Many foreign tourists did not know about Jiayuguan Great Wall compare to famous Beijing Great Wall.
 Jiayuguan Pass is another place to see the great wall of China.

 The Jiayuguan Hotel is conveniently located in the downtown of Jiayuguan city.
 The room is up to our standard and the breakfast buffet has wide-spread of choice.

-9. GANSU : Dunhuang – Echoing Sand Mountains & Crescent Moon Lake 鸣沙山月牙泉 13 Things you need to know before visiting
+9. GANSU: Dunhuang – Echoing Sand Mountains & Crescent Moon Lake 鸣沙山月牙泉 13 Things you need to know before visiting

 Mingshashan Mountain / Echoing Sand Mountains & Yueyaguan / Cresent Moon Lake is the highlight in Dunhuang Silk Road.

-One of the must do in Mingshashan Mountain is to go up to the top of the sand dunes and check out the jaw dropping view from the top.
+One of the must do in Mingshashan Mountain is to go up to the top of the sand dunes and check out the jaw-dropping view from the top.
 You get to see the whole oasis from the top of the sand dunes.

 My second favorite was the camel ride in the desert.
-It helps me to understand how tough ancient traders travel from one sand dunes to another in such a harsh weather.
+It helps me to understand how tough ancient traders travel from one sand dunes to another in such harsh weather.

 The number one dish I can remember from the food in Dunhuang is – Camel Hoof.
 In ancient time, only the Emperors were able to taste this dish.

 The Sun Grand Hotel is conveniently located in downtown Dunhuang, an easy 5-minute walk to the night markets, restaurants, and supermarkets.
-The hotel lobby is looking very grand and lots of beautiful decorations with Dunhuang Feitian 飞天 & Buddha paintings, themed from Magao Caves.
-I noticed there are Japanese tourists staying in this hotel so you can tell this hotel aren’t too bad and considered one of the good hotel in Dunhuang.
+The hotel lobby is looking very grand and lots of beautiful decorations with Dunhuang Feitian 飞天 & Buddha paintings themed from Magao Caves.
+I noticed there are Japanese tourists staying in this hotel so you can tell this hotel aren’t too bad and considered one of the good hotels in Dunhuang.

 Guazhou 瓜州 is translated as ‘Melon State’, about 1 hour and 20 mins from Dunhuang.
 While in Guazhou, one thing not to be missed is melon tasting as this place is named after their sweet melon.

-There are 735 caves and 492 of which have murals that are still well-preserved but we only visited few of them, less than 10.
+There are 735 caves and 492 of which have murals that are still well-preserved but we only visited a few of them, less than 10.
 These caves containing a colossal of murals and over 2,000 painted sculptures.
 Each cave is locked and only the expert guide has the keys to open the door of the caves and explain all the details of the murals and sculptures with a mini torch.

 It is really ingenious for the ancient people to invent the irrigation system back 2000 years ago and turning parts of this hot desert in Turpan into lush greenery.
-Karez system bring life to Turpan.
+Karez system brings life to Turpan.
 The museum is small but to see the irrigation system with your own eyes is pretty amazing.
 It is an educational tour for me.

 The Emin Minaret is a blending Uyghur architecture and history with Islamic traditions.
-The tower is made of wood, mud and brick and also the tallest minaret in Xinjiang.
+The tower is made of wood, mud, and brick and also the tallest minaret in Xinjiang.
 I find it interesting to see the mixture of Chinese and Islamic architecture in China.

 You can actually see grapes vineyards everywhere in Turpan Xinjiang, not just in the Grapes Valley.
 You will learn that people in Xinjiang prefer the green than the red one.

 Jiaohe ruins is located along the Silk Road and it is the best preserved ancient city in the world, also a Unesco World Heritage Site.
-Pretty amazing to see the whole city is made of earth, just like Tatoonie city in Star Wars.
+Pretty amazing to see the whole city is made of earth, just like Tatooine city in Star Wars.

 Maxirap le Grand Large Hotel is located outskirt of Turpan City.
-There is no interesting shops to visit if you want to walk around at night as the hotel is only surrounded by big vineyards.
-The facilities of the hotel is moderate and not luxury, be mentally prepared.
+There are no interesting shops to visit if you want to walk around at night as the hotel is only surrounded by big vineyards.
+The facilities of the hotel are moderate and not luxury, be mentally prepared.
 The Uyghur dinner at the hotel was delicious and interesting especially the moment the whole roasted lamb was pushed into our room by the Uyghur ladies.

 I have heard the folk song since I was a little girl, 达坂城的姑娘 – “The girl from Dabancheng”.
-Finally I got the chance to pass by Dabancheng from Turpan to Urumqi.
+Finally, I got the chance to pass by Dabancheng from Turpan to Urumqi.
 Are the girls pretty in Dabancheng?
 You have to find out yourself 🙂

-Heavenly Lake of Tianshan has an amazing scenery, the super calm lake is located at 2000 m high which never get flooded or dried up so far.
-The snow-cape mountains in the background made me wonder if I was in Swiss Alps and the serene alpine lake made me think of Lake District in UK.
-But the loud mainland Chinese troop of tourists made me realised I am in China.
+Heavenly Lake of Tianshan has amazing scenery, the super calm lake is located at 2000 m high which never get flooded or dried up so far.
+The snow-cape mountains in the background made me wonder if I was in Swiss Alps and the serene alpine lake made me think of Lake District in the UK.
+But the loud mainland Chinese troop of tourists made me realized I am in China.

 We did not really walk into the Fire Mountain but just had a brief stop.
-Took few pictures across the street.
+Took a few pictures across the street.
 Opposite of the Fire Mountain is the coal factory.
 Glad I have seen one of the coal factories as Xinjiang is famous for its natural resources.

 Wuchaitan is located in Burqin County, located in the northernmost part of Xinjiang.
 The colorful Beach is a famous attraction on the Irtysh River in Burqin County, about 24 km from Buerqin city.
-What make Wuchaitan/Five Colored Beach different is there is a river flowing throw and it is called Irtysh River, the only river in China that flow into Arctic Ocean.
+What makes Wuchaitan/Five Colored Beach different is there is a river flowing throw and it is called Irtysh River, the only river in China that flow into the Arctic Ocean.

 Most of the buildings here are resort which built in European style.
 This place attracted many mainland local Chinese tourists.
 You may have to compete with the mainland Chinese in the buffet restaurant for the food